-A few if any companies achieve the high honor of representing the state officials of the country.
+A few if any brands achieve the high honor of representing the state officials of a country.
 Mottahedeh & Company, New York based manufacturer of tableware and decorative accessories, has attained the honor not once but three times, by making porcelain for the dinners of the President of the United States (including three consecutive presidential inaugurations), the U.S. State Department and the Diplomatic Corps.
 Furthermore, Mottahedeh products have a permanent home in the White House, where they are used on an everyday basis.
 Founded by Mildred Mottahedeh in earth 20th century, the company has since undergone leadership changes, but has not compromised on the quality that earned its reputation as the finest American made porcelain manufacturer.
-Read on to find out more about the history and the making of the company and the famous designs, notably the “Tobacco Leaf”, that have molded Mottahedeh to be the trademark tableware of American institutions.
+Read on to find out more about the history and the making of the brand’s legacy and the famous designs, notably the “Tobacco Leaf”, that have molded Mottahedeh to be the trademark tableware of American institutions.

 Mildred Motthahedeh was a designer who later became a porcelain manufacturer.
 She primarily focused on supplying US markets with items handmade and hand-painted in Portugese or Italian warehouses.
-In the early days of her career, she worked as a designer for other luxury retailers such as Tiffany’s & Co., making her a household name in the industry of luxury craftsman.
+In the early days of her career, she worked as a designer for other luxury retailers such as Tiffany’s & Co., making her a household name in the industry of luxury craft making.
 After some years, she founded Mottahedeh along with her husband Rafi Mottahedeh, originally from Iran, who shared the same enthusiasm for collecting art and decorative homeware.
 Rafi later became her business partner and they began a lifelong journey of creating Mottahedeh.
-Their son, of the current owners of the company writes the following about his parents,
+Their son, one of the current owners of the company wrote the following about his parents,

 “After their marriage in 1929, it became clear that my father was the scholarly partner who also understood business finances.
 My mother was the artistic partner with the eye for design and winning manner with people.
 From her childhood she had been fascinated by the aesthetics of non-Western cultures… Each of them made a buying trip to Persia in the ‘30’s and one unexpected result of these trips was the realization that Persia was a treasure trove of European and Chinese antiques.”